fanpu/website/_pages/about.md

 startup in AI/ML using the things that I've learnt, for the betterment of humanity.

-In my free time, I enjoy bouldering, running, reading textbooks, watching anime, playing Genshin Impact, and cosplaying at anime conventions.
+In my free time, I enjoy bouldering, running, learning new things, watching anime, playing Genshin Impact, and cosplaying.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.

 I grew up in my hometown Singapore before moving to the US for college.
 I try to go back and visit once a year.